Highlights on Bimini Tops for Boats:

-Let's break it down and take a look at what the differences are between buying a bimini top custom built vs retail or online version.
+Let's break it down and take a look at the differences between buying a custom built bimini top vs retail or online version.

-Price is the biggest difference that boaters notice when looking at the two different versions of bimini tops for boats, but there are also differences in materials, quality, fit and even thread differences
+Price is the biggest difference that boaters notice when looking at the two different versions of bimini tops for boats, but there are also differences in materials, quality, fit and even thread.

 You can get similar fabric choices in both custom and retail bimini tops for boats.
-Sunbrella is the fabric choice most people are familiar with, and it is available in both the custom and retail.
+Sunbrella is the fabric choice most people are familiar with, and it is available in both the custom and retail options.

 Bimini Straps are also worth mentioning.
 Retail bimini straps will most likely be polypropylene, and custom shops will use nylon, polyester, or acrylic.
-These are all better choices than polypropylene, and they are listed in order of longevity.
+These are all better choices than polypropylene, and I have listed them in order of longevity.

 Online boat biminis most often come with plastic fittings.
 If you search really hard, you may find an upgrade to metal, but I have yet to see it.
 Plastic is weaker than metal, especially stainless steel.
 It also degrades in the sun.
 You can expect them to break and need replacing at some point.

-Some custom canvas shops provide plastic, but always offer upgrades when you request it.
-If your budget allows, go stainless steel.
-Some canvas shops only offer stainless fittings, mine is one of them.
+Some custom canvas shops provide plastic, but they always offer upgrades when you request plastic.
+If your budget allows, go with stainless steel.
+Some canvas shops only offer stainless fittings and mine is one of them.

 To learn more about bimini top hardware, check out our boat top parts web page.